-The group's financial assets includes cash and cash equivalents and receivables which are measured at amortised cost.
+The group's financial assets include cash and cash equivalents and receivables which are measured at amortised cost.

-Financial assets - Subsequent measurement and gains and losses: Policy applicable from 1 October 2019
+Financial assets - Subsequent measurement and gains and losses:

-• Financial assets at FVTPL These assets are subsequently measured at fair value.
-Net gains and losses, including any finance or dividend income, are recognised in the consolidated statement of income. • Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective profit method.
+Financial assets at FVTPL

+These assets are subsequently measured at fair value.
+Net gains and losses, including any finance or dividend income, are recognised in the consolidated statement of income.

+Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective profit method.
 The amortised cost is reduced by impairment losses.
 Finance income, foreign exchange gains and losses and impairment are recognised in the consolidated statement of income.
 Any gain or loss on derecognition is recognised in the consolidated statement of income.